yarko/mobile-first/README.md

  * how can  a single page app be deployed to disconnectecd mobiles (e.g. iOS, Android, WinMobile);

-Initially, the *Recipe Book AngularDart application* from the [angular-dart-tutorial's](https://angulardart.org/tutorial) recipe book example was the starting point.
+Initially, the *Recipe Book AngularDart application* from the [angular-dart-tutorial](https://angulardart.org/tutorial) was the starting point.